 In the design phase, each UX deliverable got more detailed and robust.
 Great user experience designers frequently iterate so that every deliverable along the way can be refined to reflect user feedback before it moves into more detail.
 The result is a thoroughly vetted UX to hand off to your development team that will hopefully need few adjustments or rework once it arrives at the implementation stage, which we will discuss in the next section.

 The final phase of the UX design process is implementation.
 Finally, you get to see all your hard work built into a fully functioning product!
 Before you start celebrating, you’ll need to work closely with your development team on the implementation.
 This stage is as important as the previous ones, because you will get to see the hard work that was put behind your product.
 It is important to highlight that before starting this phase and during the design stage, the development team participates in different meetings to see the UX process, results of user tests, or simply to communicate the idea of the design.

-This type of collaboration helps developers understand the user experience, features, components, elements, and interactions before starting the implementation.
+This continuous flow of collaboration helps developers understand the user experience, features, components, elements, and interactions before starting the implementation.
 Their collaboration is another key to the success of your product, because a well enginged system not only consists of the design process, it should also be a well developed product.
 Also important, this mitigates the amount of back-and-forth between UX and the development team and reduces potential misunderstandings.

 Part of our UX deliverables here at December Labs is a UI kit.
 This kit contains all the specifications about the user interface elements.
 Many developer questions can be answered by referring to the UI kit as the UI is being built.